bloominstituteoftechnology/React-Todo/README.md

 - Add the ability to remove any todos that you have completed. `.filter` will be your best friend here.
 When a user clicks on the `Clear Completed` button call your handler function that will filter out any todos that have the completed flag toggled to `true`.
 - **Now is the time to style** Take your time to make this an app that you can be proud of.

-### Task 2b: Exit Ticket

-Once you begin, you will have 15 minutes to answer the questions [here](https://app.codesignal.com/public-test/9ZYQYwqg6yDhnwpbf/vHhqLbvqiw8DvN).

-The completion of these questions is mandatory for MVP.
-However, passing the quiz doesn't affect your standing as a Lambda School student whatsoever.
-This is Lambda School testing itself!
-Please answer honestly and to the best of your ability without using external references.

 ### Task 3: Stretch Problems

 - **Persist your data** in `window.localStorage()` hint: you may have to pass your data to a stringifier to get it to live inside the `localStorage()` of the browser.
 This will cause it to persist past the page refresh.